 - How are schools selected?
 How can we be sure they are representative of Tennessee?

-The National Center for Education Statistics uses a systematic process to ensure the sample of public school students represents our state’s unique demographics.
-They first look at all of the public schools in a specific state; sort those schools based on location, racial and ethnic diversity, and student achievement; and select a representative sample.
+The National Center for Education Statistics (NCES) uses a systematic process to ensure the sample of public school students represents our state’s unique demographics.
+They first look at all of the public schools in a specific state; sort those schools based on location, racial and ethnic diversity, and student achievement.
+Then, they select a representative sample.
 Schools with large enrollments are more likely to be selected because their students represent a larger proportion of the state’s overall student population.

 In each sampled school, a list is compiled of all students within the grade to be assessed.
 From this list, a sample of students is randomly selected by NCES.
 Every student in a sampled school has an equal chance of being selected.
 After the sample is drawn, students are assigned a single subject area in which to answer questions.
 NAEP staff members work with the school to verify the accuracy of student demographic information.